 1 tablespoon lemon pepper seasoning

-1/2 orange, juiced and peel
+½ orange, juiced and peel

-1/2 teaspoon ground cayenne pepper
+½ teaspoon ground cayenne pepper

 Instructions

-To begin, melt 2 sticks of butter in a small saucepan over medium heat.
+- To begin, melt 2 sticks of butter in a small saucepan over medium heat.
 Add minced onion and garlic cloves and saute the vegetables for 5-6 minutes until they are tender and fragrant.
-Add the Old Bay Seasoning, lemon pepper and ground cayenne to the butter and let the spices bloom for about a minute.

-Add 1 cup of seafood stock, the juice of 1/2 an orange and the peel of half an orange to the pan and bring it to a simmer.
+- Add 1 cup of seafood stock, the juice of ½ an orange and the peel of half an orange to the pan and bring it to a simmer.
 Let the sauce cook for 4-5 minutes.
 Taste and adjust seasoning.
 Remove the orange peel.
-I like to use an immersion blender to emulsify the butter sauce at this point – I think it creates a far better dipping sauce and soaking product for the seafood.
-So I use the immersion blender right in the saucepan and mix for about 10-15 seconds, until the sauce turns a creamy orange color and is fully emulsified.
+Use an immersion blender right in the saucepan and pulse for about 10-15 seconds, until the sauce turns a creamy orange color and is fully emulsified.

-Pour cajun butter sauce over hot boiled crawfish, potatoes and corn.
+- Pour Cajun butter sauce over hot boiled crawfish, potatoes and corn.
 Cover and let stand 5-10 minutes.
 Garnish with chives and orange wedges.
-Serve with extra dishes of cajun butter sauce for seafood, spicy aioli sauce and a jar of your favorite hot sauce.
+Serve with extra dishes of Cajun butter sauce for seafood, spicy aioli sauce and a jar of your favorite hot sauce.

 - Prep Time: 10